Luo-Zhengding/Unsupervised-GFANC/README.md

 1. **Pre-trained Model**: If you don't want to retrain the 1D CNN (`M5_Network.py`), you can use the trained model available in `models/1DCNN_SyntheticDataset_UnsupervisedLearning.pth`.
 Simply run the `Noise_Cancellation_RealNoise_RealPath.ipynb` notebook to get the noise reduction results.
 2. **Training Dataset**: The 1D CNN is trained using a synthetic noise dataset with label files `Soft_Index.csv`.
 The entire dataset is available [here](https://drive.google.com/file/d/1hs7_eHITxL16HeugjQoqYFTs-Cm7J-Tq/view?usp=sharing).
-3. **Applying to New Acoustic Paths**: To use the Unsupervised-GFANC method on new acoustic paths, obtain the corresponding pre-trained broadband control filter and decompose it into sub control filters.
-The trained 1D CNN in the GFANC-Bayes system can remain unchanged.
+3. **Applying to New Acoustic Paths**: We have provided the sub control filters on synthetic acoustic paths and our measured acoustic paths.
+If you want to use the Unsupervised-GFANC method on new acoustic paths, just obtain the corresponding pre-trained broadband control filter and decompose it into sub control filters.
+The trained 1D CNN in Unsupervised-GFANC can remain unchanged.
 For more details, please refer to the paper.

 ## Related Works